hardillb/wifi-provision/README.md

     git clone https://github.com/hardillb/wifi-provision.git

-copy the index.html to a public facing http server that supports https and generate a new short URL for this location.
+Edit the `namePrefix` in the `static/index.html` to match the host name for the pi then copy it to a public facing http server that supports https and generate a new short URL for this location.
 Take the short URL and edit the last line of `index.js`

     eddystone.advertiseUrl('http://goo.gl/uNGCsy',options);